-The Student Engagement Center supports a wide variety of student-led programs designed to provide opportunities for students to become involved on campus.
+The Center for Student Engagement houses the areas of Fraternity and Sorority Life, GUC Operations and Event Management, and Student Activities and Leadership Development.
+The Center supports a wide variety of student-led programs designed to provide opportunities for students to become involved on campus.
 This includes opportunities for students to serve in leadership roles where they may obtain a variety of transferable skills such as conflict management, teamwork, personal responsibility, sharpened communication, and more.
 These programs should facilitate personal growth, increase self-awareness, and enhance the perceived value of their experience at UNA.
-Student Engagement programs include student organization registration and support, student government, student events and activities (University Program Council, Student Allocation Funding, Homecoming, Miss UNA Program, Step Sing, Mane Month), community service and outreach, Feeding the Pride campus pantry, Alternative Breaks, and other development opportunities.
-The purpose of Student Engagement is to develop leaders and inspire success by supporting co-curricular student experiences.
+Center for Student Engagement programs include student organization registration and support, student government, student events and activities (University Program Council, Student Allocation Funding, Homecoming, Miss UNA Program, Step Sing, Mane Month), community service and outreach, and other development opportunities.
+The purpose of the Center for Student Engagement is to develop leaders and inspire success by supporting co-curricular student experiences.